Application for Student Leave

 If you are unable or do not wish to submit the form electronically, please contact the school office (email@example.com) or appropriate Head of School directly.

 Please note that primary and middle school education is considered compulsory in Norway.
 If a student does not attend school without a valid reason, parents or legal guardians can be prosecuted and face being fined.

 Students who are members of faiths other than The Church of Norway have the right to apply for leave during the religious holidays of their faith.
-This right is subject to the parents/guardians making sure that the student makes up for any teaching missed during the leave, so that he or she will be able to follow the general teaching again after returning from the leave, as per the Private Education Act § 3-13.
+This right is subject to the parents/guardians making sure that the student makes up for any teaching missed during the leave, so that he or she will be able to follow the general teaching again after returning from the leave, as per the Independent Schools Act § 3-13.

 According to the regulations in the Independent Schools Act § 3-40, students from MYPB (8th Grade) and up can request that up to 10 days of granted leave (according to the Independent Schools Act § 3-13) should not be registered on the school leaving diploma.